-Our Purpose The Kingston Robe Health Advisory Council Inc was established by the then Minister for Health and Ageing to undertake an advocacy role on behalf of the community and to provide advice in relation to health matters, amongst other functions.
-The constitution is available at www.sahealth.sa.gov.au/HealthAdvisoryCouncilKingstonRobe Our Vision Not applicable Our Values Not applicable Our functions, objectives and deliverables The Health Advisory Council undertakes an advocacy role on behalf of the community.
+Our Purpose The Health Advisory Council was established by the then Minister for Health and Ageing to undertake an advocacy role on behalf of the community and to provide advice in relation to health matters, amongst other functions.
+The constitution is available at: www.sahealth.sa.gov.au/barossaanddistrictshac Our Vision Not applicable Our Values Not applicable Our functions, objectives and deliverables The Health Advisory Council undertakes an advocacy role on behalf of the community.